raito-io/cli-plugin-snowflake/README.md

  - Synchronize the users in Snowflake to an identity store in Raito Cloud.
  - Synchronize the Snowflake meta data (data structure, known permissions, ...) to a data source in Raito Cloud.
  - Synchronize the Snowflake role, masking rules and row-level security rules with access providers in Raito Cloud.
- - Synchronize the access providers from Raito Cloud (or from a file in case of the [access-as-code flow](http://docs.raito.io/docs/guide/access)) into Snowflake roles.
  - Synchronize the data usage information to Raito Cloud.